 How to reduce the length of your supporting statement

 When it comes to writing a supporting statement, most people over-write, rather than under-write.
-When writing a supporting statement, it can be really tempting to throw everything on the page, and tell the employer everything you’ve ever done, but this isn’t a good strategy.
+It can be really tempting to throw everything on the page, and tell the employer everything you’ve ever done, but this isn’t a good strategy.
 Remember – the supporting statement is to evidence your suitability, pique the employer’s interest and persuade them to invite you to interview.
-Follow these five tips to cut down your statement:
+Follow these five tips to cut down your supporting statement:

 - Be selective – focus on evidencing the competencies the employer is looking for.
 Remove any sentences that stray off topic or don’t support you in evidencing the competencies.